How long will the library be closed?

 I received a notification for an item I have still checked out but I cannot return it right away.

 If you receive an automated notice about items still checked out, no need to rush out to return them.
-Rest assured that we will waive fines through the summer.
+Rest assured that we will waive fines through the end of October.

 I have a hold that is ready to be picked up.
 What now?